 Following complaints from residents about begging in the town centre I contacted KBC for an update on the situation.
 We know there is a genuine issue with homelessness in Kettering.
 The numbers of people approaching the Council for help and the numbers of rough...read more

 At last night’s meeting of Kettering Council’s Research & Development Committee it was agreed to set up a working party to look in more detail of the whole issue of a new swimming pool.
 The Committee were presented with a report from officers highlighting the...read more

 Rosie is a campaigning rubber duck who is calling for the pot holes and road defects of Northamptonshire to be repaired!
 She will have her photograph taken in pot holes whenever she comes across a problem and make a report to Northamptonshire County Council’s Highways...read more

 These photos have been passed on to me by a member of the public.
-They were taken behind Kettering General Hospital and I’m not sure if this is on publically owned council land or technically the hospital’s private property, but either way it needs to be...read more
+They were taken behind Kettering General Hospital and I’m not sure if this is on publically owned council land or technically the hospital’s private property, but either way it needs to be dealt with.
+I...read more

 Despite having been told time and time again about the deteriorating condition of the Royal Hotel, Kettering Borough Council (KBC) have now had to step in and make repairs because the condition has got so bad it is considered dangerous.
 The situation is now so bad...read more

 Kettering borough council have launched the all-new This is Kettering website, designed to provide visitors and residents alike with information on upcoming events, things to do and places to eat, drink and shop in the heart of North Northamptonshire.
 This does not...read more

 Our MP has just forwarded on the response he got from the Housing Minister following my letter to him, although unfortunately he has given me no indication of his own views.
 The housing bill does includes some encouraging signs about wider aspects of national housing...read more

 County Council selling off the family silver in an attempt to scrape through to the end of the financial year